 Preheat oven to 275 degrees.
 Bring chicken broth to a boil in a medium saucepan.
 Stir in rice, 2 tsp.
-Cajun seasoning, and garlic.
+Cajun Blackening, and Minced Garlic.
 Lower to a simmer and let cook for 15 min., covered.
 Turn off heat and let stand for 5 min.

 In a 12-inch or larger non-stick pan, heat 2 Tbsp. butter and remaining 2 Tbsp. vegetable oil over medium-high heat.
 Add cooked rice evenly into the pan and let cook undisturbed for 5 to 7 min.
 Use a spatula to gently push in and lift up rice to check for desired crispiness.
 The rice should be a light brown color.
 Toss and repeat for another 5 to 7 min.
 Stir in browned sausage and vegetables and again press rice evenly into the pan and heat for another 6 to 7 min.
 Total process should take about 18 to 20 min.